aniketrai8/Java8_/README.md

   - It is used to decide what stays in the pipeline
   - Streams automatically appply without creating a copy in the collection
   - A Typical use of the Predicate lambda is to filter a collection of values.
+  - contains an internal function of test(T,t) that checks isEqual or other Operations.
 ```
 List<String> names= Arrays.asList("Angela","Aaron","Bob","Clarie");